-Penn State College of Medicine offers an accelerated program for students interested in primary care to complete their training in three years.
+Penn State College of Medicine offers accelerated programs for students interested in Family Medicine, Internal Medicine, Orthopedics, Emergency Medicine and Neurosurgery to complete their training in three years.
 It provides an interdisciplinary training environment for students from their medical school, physician assistant program and nursing school to train together.
-Currently, they are collaborating with a private institution to create a medical center in Ghana—the first in this nation.
+Through its Global Exchange Program, students can train at international sites in India, Ghana, Taiwan and other countries.
 Their school is currently unranked by U.S. News & World Report.
-The secondary application consists of five required essays.
+The secondary application consists of four required essays.

 This type of question can be difficult to answer, if you’re not sure what is unique about you or your application.
 Review your primary application and make a list.
 Take some time to identify anything unusual about your upbringing, life, hobbies, skills or other areas that would explain why you would be an excellent physician.
 If possible, it would be best to find something that you have not already covered extensively in your application.
 If that is not possible, cover this information from a different angle than you did in the primary.
 If you are stumped, you are welcome to contact me or one of my colleagues at Accepted for more help.

-2. Explain why you decided to apply to Penn State College of Medicine.
+Explain why you decided to apply to the Penn State College of Medicine.
 (Maximum 75 words)

 Take some time to review Penn State’s website, mission statement and values: